Towards a Perceptual Evaluation Framework for Lighting Estimation: Introduction

 Light fashions the appearance of everything we see.
 From the warm and glowing golden hour to the coldness of neon tubes, lighting determines how scenes look and how we perceive them~\cite{murray2019visual}.
 This wide variety in illumination conditions creates a challenge for computer vision algorithms attempting to estimate lighting from images.
 How can it be robustly estimated from images when conditions are so different?
 Luckily, large lighting datasets~\cite{gardner2017learning,bolduc2023beyondthepixel} and learning-based approaches~\cite{hold2017deep,cheng2018shlight,gardner2017learning} have enabled significant progress over the past decade.
 Nowadays, automatic lighting estimation methods allow artists to plausibly relight virtual objects and composite them into real images with ever-increasing ease.

-As with most computer vision tasks, progress in lighting estimation has typically been tracked by computing existing image quality assessment (IQA) metrics on standard datasets.
-Since lighting representations differ (e.g., some have employed environment maps~\cite{gardner2017learning}, parametric lights~\cite{gardner2019deep,zhang2019all}, spherical harmonics~\cite{garon2019fast}, spherical Gaussians~\cite{li2020inverse}, etc.), it is common practice to render a virtual object with the estimated lighting, and compare it with a render of the same virtual object lit with the ground truth.
+As with many computer vision tasks, progress in lighting estimation is tracked by computing existing image quality assessment (IQA) metrics on standard datasets.
+Since lighting representations differ (e.g., environment maps~\cite{gardner2017learning}, parametric lights~\cite{gardner2019deep,zhang2019all}, spherical harmonics~\cite{garon2019fast}, spherical Gaussians~\cite{li2020inverse}, etc.), it is common practice to render a virtual object with the estimated lighting, and compare it with a render of the same virtual object lit with the ground truth.
 A variety of existing IQA metrics---ranging from classical approaches (e.g., RMSE and SSIM~\cite{SSIM}) to those designed to mimic certain aspects of human perception (e.g., LPIPS~\cite{LPIPS})---have been used for this purpose.

 Whilst this way of quantifying performance appears reasonable, it is unclear whether doing so follows human preference.
 After all, once a virtual object is relit and inserted into an image, perfectly matching ground truth lighting may not be needed to achieve plausible results.
 In a practical scenario, one does not have access to the ground truth and must judge the realism of a relighting result solely based on its appearance.
 For example, consider the images shown in \cref{fig:teaser}.
 When asked to choose which of the two images looks most realistic, humans prefer the left one.
 However, IQA metrics establish that the right one most closely matches the ground truth (not shown).
 In this work, we question the validity of using IQA metrics for evaluating lighting estimation algorithms: beyond the selected examples of \cref{fig:teaser}, do IQA metrics generalise and agree with human perception?
 Or is another approach necessary?